Best LG TVs 2024: OLED, 4K HDR

 No 8K content worth watching

-With a minimalist design, the LG OLED77Z2 looks similar to the brand's flagship 4K TV, the G3.
-Unlike the G3, which comes with no stand at all, the Z2 comes with feet for tabletop placement but be warned, they are ugly and flimsy and frankly have no right to be tasked with supporting such an expensive TV.
+With a minimalist design, the LG OLED77Z2 looks similar to the brand's flagship 4K TV, the G4.
+Unlike the G4, which comes with either a pedestal stand or wall mount, the Z2 has a pair of ugly, flimsy feet that frankly have no right to be tasked with supporting such an expensive TV.

 This is an 8K TV with a 7680 x 4320 resolution.
 That’s over 33 million pixels, and because this is an OLED TV, every one of those pixels can be lit and coloured independently of the rest.
 Colours are well judged, with an overall balance of naturalism and vibrancy.
 There’s a consistent subtlety of shading that ensures skin tones, in particular, are very convincing.
 Images are crisply defined without looking exaggerated.